Fast Equivariant Imaging: Accelerating Unsupervised Learning and Model Adaptation via Inexact Splitting: Background

-However, the MC constraint is not enough to learn the inverse mapping, as it cannot capture information about the signal/image outside the range of the operator $A^\top$, we refer the interested reader to~\cite{chen2021equivariant} for details.
+However, relying solely on the MC constraint is insufficient to uniquely determine the inverse mapping.
+As noted in~\cite{chen2021equivariant}, this objective does not recover signal components lying within the null space of the forward operator $\mathbf{A}$.

-In order to learn beyond the range space of $A^\top$, \cite{chen2021equivariant} takes advantage of some mild prior information mainly about the symmetries of plausible signal/image, $i.e.$, signal/image is invariant to certain groups of transformations, such as shifts, rotations, reflections, etc. According to invariance, the composition $G_{\theta} \circ A$ should be equivariant to the transformation $T_g$, $i.e.$
+To recover information lost during the forward process, \cite{chen2021equivariant} leverages prior information about the inherent symmetries of the signal set.
+Specifically, the distribution of plausible images is assumed to be invariant under certain groups of transformations (e.g., shifts, rotations).
+This symmetry implies that the composition $\mathcal{F}_\theta \circ \mathbf{A}$ should be equivariant to the transformation $\mathrm{T}_g$: